Estancia Vik Jose Ignacio

 At the room's centre stands a twelve-foot marble sculpture by Pablo Atchugarry, an artist with an international exhibition record whose work at this scale typically appears in museum contexts.
 The fiber-optic swimming pool, patterned after the Southern constellations, extends that same logic outdoors: the property reads less as a hotel with art on the walls than as a curated installation that also happens to offer accommodation.
 Curator Enrique Badaró Nadal coordinated more than twenty Uruguayan and international artists and architects whose work appears across the public spaces and the twelve guest rooms.

 That number, twelve rooms, is worth pausing on.
 Properties in this price bracket and at this geographic remove often scale up to justify the infrastructure.
 At twelve keys, Estancia Vik sits in a deliberately small-scale tier, where the staff-to-guest ratio stays high and the programming stays personalised.
-Design-led rural properties across South America have increasingly bifurcated between larger resort formats and intimate specialist operations; Estancia Vik belongs firmly to the latter group, in a peer set that includes properties like Amangiri in Canyon Point and Castello di Reschio in Lisciano Niccone in terms of scale discipline, even if the aesthetic contexts differ considerably.
+Design-led rural properties across South America have increasingly bifurcated between larger resort formats and intimate specialist operations; Estancia Vik belongs firmly to the latter group, in a comparable set that includes properties like Amangiri in Canyon Point and Castello di Reschio in Lisciano Niccone in terms of scale discipline, even if the aesthetic contexts differ considerably.

 Materials, Rooms, and the Logic of Contrast